SNARL1/bd-mitigation-report/data/README.md

 - `site_id`: 5-digit site identification code.
 - `visit_date`: Date on which the record was collected (YYYY-MM-DD).
 - `survey_type`: Type of survey (swab, cmr).
-- `survey_treatment`: Categories indicating whether record was collected during the treatment period or before/after the treatment period (Survey, Treatment).
+- `survey_treatment`: Categories indicating whether record was collected during the treatment period or before/after the treatment period (Treatment, Survey).
 - `species`: Frog species code (ramu).
 - `capture_life_stage`: Frog life stage (adult).
 - `capture_animal_state`: Animal state at the time of capture (healthy, sick).
-- `pit_tag_ref`: Unique identifier associated with an individual's PIT tag.
+- `pit_tag_ref`: Unique identifier associated with an individual frog's PIT tag.
 - `tag_new`: Categories to indicate whether a tag was inserted into an untagged frog, or whether a frog was already tagged (TRUE, FALSE).
-- `sex`: Sex of animal.
+- `sex`: Sex of frog (f, m).
-- `length`: Snout-vent length, in millimeters.
+- `length`: Frog snout-vent length, in millimeters.
-- `weight`: Weight, in grams.
+- `weight`: Frog weight, in grams.
 - `swab_id`: 8-digit swab identification code.
 - `replicate`: PCR replicate number.
 - `bd_load`: Number of Bd ITS copies on swab.